 Professor Notification Letter & Form

 Notifying your professor of your preferred gender pronouns or gender identity can be difficult.
-To help with the coming out process and unintentional outing on the first day of class, we have set up a service in which you can fill out this form and we will contact the specific professors you indicate and provide some education if needed.
+To help with the coming out process and unintentional outing on the first day of class, we have set up a service in which you can fill out this professor notification form and we will contact the specific professors you indicate and provide some education if needed.
 Please fill out the form for each of your classes.
 When UIS adopts a preferred name policy then this service will no longer be needed as preferred names will show up on class rosters.

 Sample Email to Professors: